 On This Page

-Roulette-18 is similar to roulette, except has 19 different outcomes.
-It can be played with either a custom roulette wheel or 20-sided icosahedron.
+I first heard of Roulette-18 at the 2014 Global Gaming Expo.
+It is similar to roulette, except has 19 different outcomes and is played with a 20-sided icosahedron instead of a wheel.
 You can find it at some of the Grosvenor casinos in the UK.

 - Straight up: Bet on an individual number.
 Pays 17 to 1.